The campus speed limit is 15 miles per hour.

 All road signs are legal and must be obeyed at all times.

-Seatbelts are required by law at any time a vehicle is in motion.
+Seatbelts are required by law, any time a vehicle is in motion.

-All other traffic and motor vehicle laws must be obeyed at all times.
+All other traffic and motor vehicle laws must be obeyed while operating on the Notre Dame College campus

 For those of you that do not live in the Cleveland Area, the winters here can be very brutal.
 In recent years, Cleveland has been subject to large amount of snow and ice accumulation.
 Vehicles parked on campus before and during a winter snow may be required to be moved for plowing.
 You will be contacted by campus police, maintenance, or residence life at any time to move your vehicle.
 We also recommend you keep a snow brush, at least one bottle of windshield washer fluid, and a small shovel in your vehicle during the winter months.